Getting a dog is a big responsibility, we all know that.

 Lucy was a Cavalier King Charles Spaniel rescued from a Welsh puppy farm, where she had been found to spend five years in a cage, used to continuously breed litters upon litters of puppies.

-Under this law, it is illegal to sell puppies and kittens under the age of six months old unless the seller has bred the puppy or kitten themselves, or is a legitimate rescue centres.
+Under Lucy's Law, it is illegal to sell puppies and kittens under the age of six months old unless the seller has bred the puppy or kitten themselves, or is a legitimate rescue centres.

 Environmental Protection Act 1990